C++ Vocabulary Types

 Use optional<T> for:

-1. Return values that may be absent — instead of -1, nullptr, bool + output parameter.
+1. Return values that may be absent — instead of -1, nullptr, bool + output param.

 2. Optional members of a struct.

-3. Lazy initialization — store an empty optional, populate on first use.
+3. Lazy init — store empty, populate on first use.

-Don't use it for "value or error" — use expected<T, E> (or exceptions) for that. optional only tells you "did it work", not why it didn't.
+• Don't use for "value or error" — use expected<T, E>. optional only says "did it work", not why.

 5. std::variant<T...>